Skip to content

 How to Fight Yellowfish

 Yellowfish are strong, fast, and love to run hard in current.
 Keep steady pressure without locking the rod.
 Use the midsection of the rod, let the drag work, and keep the rod angle low when the fish surges.
-Don’t rush the net—wait until the fish is tired and turns sideways.
-A soft-action 5-weight rod helps absorb shock.

 • Side pressure: Change angles to turn fish out of snags.